Arthur Wakefield: Death

 The Chief Magistrate in Nelson, Henry Thompson, was a very hot-tempered, arrogant man who was not prepared to accept that the Nelson settlement did not own and control the Wairau Plains.
 Te Rauparaha and Te Rangihaeata visited Nelson and made it very clear that they would not allow the settlers to occupy the Wairau Plain.
 Despite that, Wakefield and Thompson sent out surveyors.
 The Māori very firmly, but without violence, escorted them off their land and burnt down their hut.

 Thompson immediately issued a warrant for the arrest of the two chiefs on a charge of arson.
 He and Wakefield then recruited a group of special constables and led them off to carry out the arrest.
 The result was the Wairau Affray, in which Arthur Wakefield and 21 other of the party were killed by the Māori.

 It is difficult to apportion the blame for this disaster.
 Henry Thompson appears to have been the driving force behind the attempt to arrest Te Rauparaha and he already had a reputation for headstrong, irrational impulses.
 But Wakefield was supposed to be in command of the settlement.
 His brother had told him that the claim to the land was invalid.
 It seems that he yielded to the pressures and expectations of the people around him and particularly to Thompson.
 It is still unknown as to what initiated the incident at Wairau yet Wakefield, Thompson and seven other settlers surrendered during the clash and were summarily executed on the orders of Chief Te Rangihaeata who was enraged and demanded utu (revenge) for the death of his wife Rongo, Te Rauparaha's daughter, who had been shot in the affray.
 It is claimed that his head was laid on a loaf of bread as a final insult, echoing his arrogant quote that he could buy the Maori with "sugar and bread".

 The subsequent government inquiry found the whole expedition had been illegal and exonerated the Māori.
 This did not sit well with the colonists, who immediately began a political campaign against Governor Robert FitzRoy that contributed to his early recall.

 Commemoration

+Fort Arthur, built in 1843, once stood on the hill where Christ Church Cathedral, Nelson, now stands.

 Nelson is now a thriving city.
 The community of Wakefield south of Nelson is not believed to be named after him, but it was renamed shortly before his death.
 The Wairau Affray is believed to have assisted in the new name becoming established.

 The Arthur Range in what is now Kahurangi National Park was explored by Arthur Dudley Dobson, and the range and Mount Arthur were named by Dobson after Arthur Wakefield.